If the car you’re driving isn’t yours or you’re borrowing a car for a short period, you still need to make sure you’re

 - You bought a car for a short period of time and plan to sell it soon

-- You want to supplement your current insurance coverage for a short period of time because you will be driving the car more frequently
+- You want to supplement your current insurance coverage for a short period because you will be driving the car more frequently

 - Adding temporary coverage on an existing policy for a student family member who is coming to visit for the holidays or the summer

-There are several situations where you may not need to buy short-term car insurance—even if you are borrowing someone else’s car.
+There are several situations where you may not need a short-term car insurance policy—even if you are borrowing someone else’s car.
 These include:

 - Renting a car but purchasing insurance through the rental company.
 Almost all rental car companies offer insurance coverage as an add-on to the rental.
-If you buy this coverage, you may be paying higher than average rates for the premium, but you will be covered for any and all damage that occurs during the rental period.
+If you buy this coverage, you may be paying higher than average rates for the premium, but you will be covered for any damage that occurs during the rental period.
 Some drivers purchase this even if they already have car insurance coverage of their own for extra protection.